Insights

 Download the Playbook

 Most health apps today only see part of the user's story.
-They track steps or display heart rate charts from a Fitbit or Apple Watch, but they miss the bigger picture.
+They track steps or display heart rate charts from a Garmin or Apple Watch, but they miss the bigger picture.
 Your app might know someone exercised yesterday, but not whether they recovered properly according to their Oura Ring sleep data, or if their Whoop recovery score suggests they're ready for another intense workout.

 At Momentum, we've spent years building digital health platforms across wellness, fitness, longevity, and clinical care.
 Again and again, we saw the same problem: wearable integration and building intelligent, personalized health recommendations is still too complex.That's why we're introducing Open Wearables, an open-source platform that transforms fragmented device data into unified, AI-ready health intelligence through seamless wearable API integration.